Demonic Toys 2: Plot

 Taking place right after the events of Demonic Toys, an unknown stranger with a pair of gloved hands picks up the pieces of the destroyed toys and starts stitching them together.
 The only toys the perpetrator could fix correctly were Baby Oopsie Daisy and Jack Attack.
-The unidentified man puts the toys into a crate, and is handed a suitcase full of cash by another man, who then leaves with the toys.
+The unidentified man puts the toys into a crate and is handed a suitcase full of cash by another man, who then leaves with the toys.
 The man is revealed to be Dr. Lorca, with his wife, Lauraline, and her stepson, David and a little woman named Lillith, who is a psychic of some sorts.
 Dr. Lorca's driver, Eric, accidentally drops a crate that Dr. Lorca wants brought into the house, revealing the Demonic Toys inside it.
-It is revealed that Dr. Lorca is collecting oddity toys.
-He's arrived because Caitlin called and told him about an oddity toy she found within the castle that's able to move.
+It is revealed that Dr. Lorca is collecting oddity toys, he had arrived because Caitlin called and told him about an oddity toy she found within the castle that is able to move.

-The castle's current owners seldom come there, as they're superstitious of everything that's happened in there.
+The castle's current owners seldom come there, as they are superstitious about everything that has happened there.
 The owners decided to empty and sell it to the Italian government to make it a historical landmark and keep it open for the public.
 Caitlin takes them inside the castle and gives them its history.
 Caitlin opens the box and shows them the doll, Divoletto.
 The doll itself was hand carved out of wood with a mixture of fabric elements.
 Mr. Butterfield examines the toy and claims it is the oldest toy he's ever seen, made possibly in the 14th century.
 Caitlin shows them how it moves; just tap a wand on the side of the box a couple of times and then it will come to life.
 After a while, the toy finally moves.
 Caitlin believes that there are magnets in the wand and when the box is tapped, it sets off the springs and mechanisms inside of Divoletto.
 However, Lillith thinks differently.
-Eric suddenly runs in the room and tells them that their cars are gone.
+Eric suddenly runs into the room and tells them that their cars are gone.
 Since everything is closed and they have no transportation to get back to Rome, Caitlin suggests that they stay at the castle for the night.
-Meanwhile, Lillith examines Divoletto to catch a vision of some sorts, and sees a vision of the future where Divoletto kills them all.
+Meanwhile, Lillith examines Divoletto to catch a vision of some sorts and sees a vision of the future where Divoletto kills them all.